-As you progress in your journey at FTCC, I encourage you to stay focused, be disciplined, work hard, and take full advantage of the numerous resources available to you as a member of the FTCC Trojan Family.
-Keep learning, enjoy your journey, and be sure to utilize the outstanding faculty, staff, and resources at your disposal.
-If you have any questions about FTCC, please don't hesitate to ask.
-We are here to help and are committed to your success.
+As you move forward in your journey at FTCC, I encourage you to stay focused, be disciplined, work hard and take advantage of the many resources available to you as a member of the FTCC Trojan Family.
+Keep learning, enjoy your journey and be sure to take advantage of the top-notch faculty, staff and resources available to you.
+A solution is waiting to help you achieve success, so if you have a question about FTCC, don't hesitate to ask.
+We're here to help.
+We're committed to your success.
 Welcome to the FTCC family!